MathieuFortune/mathieufortune.github.io/company.md

 I can work with small to medium-size business, start-ups, design/dev teams, digital agencies, ...

-At every stage of your product both in reflection and in realization :
+At every stage of your product from concept to launch:

 __- Kick off phase of your project -__ Research, interviews, test ideas, I can help you build the best suitable product for your users.